The Informed Investor

 Why?
 Because you have an entire industry — Wall Street — that benefits when you stay confused.

 First, we realize you’ve probably never heard this term.
-There’s a reason for that.
+There is a reason for that.
 In many of the large Wall Street firms, advisors may not be compensated according to the results they achieve for clients.
 Instead, they are often measured by the total value of assets they gather.
 So, their goal can be to simply add clients and encourage those clients to invest more assets with them.

 Of course, their business cards won’t say “asset gatherer.”
 But inside the company, among corporate levels, these types of wealth management firms specifically award the best gatherers.
 Or they may refer to these individuals as “producers.”
 Look around and you may see awards such as “producer of the year” for an advisor at an insurance company or large Wall Street brokerage firm.

 Even worse, up until recent legislation has frowned on it, it has been commonplace for these firms to even go so far as to hold regular sales contests.[i]
 Here the best “gatherers/producers” are rewarded with all-expense-paid luxury trips.
-The winners are the advisors who bring the most investments through the door; not necessarily the ones who best serve their clients or help them achieve their financial goals.
+The winners are the advisors who bring the most investments through the door; not necessarily the ones who best serve their clients well or help them achieve their financial goals.

-The successful asset gatherer probably has a totally different skill set.
+The successful asset gatherer probably has a different skill set.
 To attract more clients, what works best?
 Great sales skills.
 The focus is up front, getting people to sign on.

-But that’s why you need to hire a financial advisor very, very carefully.
+That is why you need to hire a financial advisor very, very carefully.

 Here are two quick tips to avoid them.

 Only consider financial advisors who are full-time fiduciaries.
 Ask if the financial advisor will act as your legal fiduciary.
-And be sure to ask them if that’s all the time, not just part of the time.
+And be sure to ask them if that is all the time, not just part of the time.
 A legal fiduciary needs to put your interests first, at all times.
 If they don’t, you have legal recourse.

 Look for a fee-only financial advisor.
-That means he or she gets compensation only from you, the client.
+That means he or she receives compensation only from you, the client.
 Their motivation isn’t tainted by commissions or third-party perks from selling you one thing over another.